 Claire Whitfield, Partner, Knight Frank commented: “Throughout a considered sales campaign of the Rothbury Estate, we received extensive interest in this exceptionally rare opportunity from our network of environmentally conscious prospective buyers.
 This highlights the appeal of beautiful,

 nature-rich environments like these to a wider range of purchasers than we may previously have observed.”

 “Post-Brexit and with net-zero agendas, the farming industry in the UK is certainly at a crossroads.
-While this is bringing challenges, there are multiple options for those looking to use their land to generate new and more diverse income streams.”
+While this is bringing challenges, there are multiple options for those looking to use their land to generate new and more diverse income streams,” concludes Mrs Keith.

 /ends